-The School Finance Indicators Database, as well as the contents of this report, are the sole property of the authors.
+The School Finance Indicators Database (SFID), as well as the contents of this guide, are the sole property of the authors.
 Public use of the datasets and results is encouraged, with proper attribution.
 Any alternative use of the data, models, or methods of the SFID must be approved by the authors.

-You agree not to use the data sets for commercial advantage, or in the course of for-profit activities.
-Commercial entities wishing to use this Service should contact Rutgers University's Graduate School of Education at this link: http://gse.rutgers.edu/about/contact
+You agree not to use the data sets for commercial advantage, or in the course of for-profit activities (with the exception of journalists).
+Commercial entities wishing to use the data should contact the Albert Shanker Institute at info@ashankerinst.org.